willfleury/metrics-agent/README.md

 of the box for certain metric types.
 These are automatically exposed via JVM and can be viewed and graphed with the likes of the VisualVM JMX plugin.

+Some differences in metric types exist between Prometheus and Codahale.
+In particular, with Prometheus you don't decrement counters, instead you use gauges for values that increase and decrease.
+Supporting this approach with Codahale gauges with an agent is tricky as we need to maintain a class variable.
+Hence, we simply use counters to back gauges with Codahale.

 Profiling agents can sometimes be far to heavy to attach to a JVM for a prolonged period of time and impact performance when we only want to monitor certain methods / hotspots.
 Also, most of the time these tools do not provide summary metrics exception counts which